-The names of the Directors who constitute the Nomination and Remuneration Committee and their attendance at the meetings held during the year are given below meetings held during the year are given below. dance Name Designation Category No. of meetings held during the tenure No. of meetings attended ngs Iuring ear Latha Pillai Chairperson Non-Executive Independent Director 2 2 T. R. Raghunandan Member Non-Executive Director 2 2 S. S. Rao Member Non-Executive Independent Director 2 2 G. P. Kundargi Member Non-Executive Independent Director 2 2 Jagadish Rao Kote Member Non-Executive Independent Director 2 2 H. L. Shah Member Non-Executive Director 2 2 The Chairperson of the Nomination and Remuneration Committee is an Independent Director. ngs The Nomination and Remuneration Committee met two times during the financial year, on 24 June 2021 and 8 Septembe 2021.
+Composition The names of the Directors who constitute the Nomination and Remuneration Committee and their attendance at the and meetings held during the year are given below:

+attendance at the meetings held during the year Name Designation Category No. of meetings held during the tenure No. of meetings attended Latha Pillai Chairperson Non-Executive Independent Director 2 2 T. R. Raghunandan Member Non-Executive Director 2 2 S. S. Rao Member Non-Executive Independent Director 2 2 G. P. Kundargi Member Non-Executive Independent Director 2 2 Jagadish Rao Kote Member Non-Executive Independent Director 2 2 H. L. Shah Member Non-Executive Director 2 2 The Chairperson of the Nomination and Remuneration Committee is an Independent Director. leetings The Nomination and Remuneration Committee met two times during the financial year, on 24 June 2021 and 8 Se 2021.
 The meetings are scheduled well in advance.

-6 Latha Pillai, Chairperson of the Nomination and Remuneration Committee was present at the last Annual General Moof the Company held on 22 September 2021 to answer shareholder queries.
+Others Latha Pillai, Chairperson of the Nomination and Remuneration Committee was present at the last Annual General Meeting of the Company held on 22 September 2021 to answer shareholder queries.